 Each instructor will handle this individually; however, you can typically expect turn over to be about one week for assignments unless the instructor notifies the students.
 The evaluated work will be released to the student on CANVAS (LMS).
 Students will receive a notification when they have graded work.
 Teachers will offer written comments, an audio commentary, a video commentary or a combination of any of these.

-Teachers are responsible for setting their individual late work policies and for due dates.
-If a student must miss work due to illness or death in the family, please notify the teacher as soon as possible.
-If the student will miss due to vacation or other school opportunities, please notify the teacher well in advance.
-Basically, teachers will set their own policies; however, teachers are flexible if there is communication.
+Each instructor is responsible for setting their individual late work policies and for due dates.
+If a student must miss work due to illness or death in the family, please notify them as soon as possible.
+If the student will miss class (due to vacation or other school opportunities) please notify the teacher well in advance.